Where can you find more in-depth information about the owners and benefits rather than just the promotional fluff?

 This product listed titanium dioxide, an insoluble whitening agent.
 Labdoor's analysis did not include measurements of titanium dioxide levels.
 Although “Generally Recognized as Safe” by the US FDA given the limitation that levels cannot exceed 1% (by weight) of a food product, titanium dioxide has been linked in research to cancer and neurological damage.

-FD&C Blue 1 has been linked to increased incidence of allergy and hyperactivity.
+FD&C Blue 1 has been linked to an increased incidence of allergy and hyperactivity.

 Therefore, don't worry about lead poisoning and instead worry about titanium dioxide which is used for whitening especially if you feel allergic reactions or hyperactivity.